ggosti/learningRNN/README.md

 --------------------------------------------

 This implementation considers a discrete-time recurrent neural network with binary neurons.
-The number of neurons N can be set, and the neurons can have activation state either {0,1} if typ = 0, or {-1,1} if typ = 1.
+The number of neurons N can be set, and the neurons can have activation state either {0,1} if 'typ = 0', or {-1,1} if typ = 1.
 The activation function can only be a step function with a certain threshold thr.

 It is useful to set the following parameters: